10/01/08 – 02/28/09

 Christopher Coggins (’93) became bus minister at Corinth Baptist Church in Loganville, GA, in June 2007.

-Olu Quaity Menjay (’93) is principal of the Ricks Institute, a private boarding school near his native Monrovia, Liberia, founded by Baptist missionaries in 1887.
+Olu Quaity Menjay (’93) is principal of the Ricks Institute, a private boarding school near Monrovia, Liberia, founded by Baptist missionaries in 1887.
 The once prestigious boarding school suffered extensive damage during the 14 years of civil war in Liberia in the 1980s and 1990s, and Menjay took the position as principal in 2005 to help the school in its slow recovery from the disaster.
 The school now enrolls about 330 children.

 Sebastian Muah (’93-’94) returned to his native Monrovia, Liberia, in early December 2006 to work for a year as Country Response Information Systems Manager, working under the aegis of the Office of the President of Liberia to help implement a national program to fight HIV/AIDS.
 When he returns to the United States in a year, he will begin the highly-selective Master of Science in Information Technology degree program at Carnegie Mellon University.